Willmore obstacle problems under Dirichlet boundary conditions: The one-dimensional Dirichlet obstacle problem

 such that

 We take from planar differential geometry that

 Since $\alpha(0)=A(0)=0$, Lemma~\ref{theorem:2.14} yields that

 The last claim follows from Proposition~\ref{theorem:2.11}.
-This means that both angle functions are in the interval where $\cos$ as well as $\sin$ are monotonically increasing so that we have componentwise ordering of the tangent vectors:
+This means that on $[0,L]$ both angle functions take values only in $[-\pi/2,0]$.
+On this interval $\cos$ as well as $\sin$ are monotonically increasing so that we have componentwise ordering of the tangent vectors: